Moderocky/Wellspring-old/guides/enchantments.md

 Wellspring includes a system for creating and registering a custom enchantment type that functions properly as a default Minecraft enchantment.
 Note that due to a client limitation, vanilla clients do not display custom enchantments in item lore.

+Wellspring also allows for enchantments to have scalable attributes attached, that apply to the holder.

 #### Goals of Custom Enchantments
  * To provide an easy and simple way to create new enchantments
  * To make custom enchantments function properly with Minecraft's behaviour